 A gleaming red Ferrari would bring oohs and aahs to almost any man on earth, but as the gates opened up, the Baron of Setalvadi* stood with a little dark cloud hovering above him.
-The sight of a Ferrari outside his gate brought him no joy.
+The sight of his neighbour’s Ferrari outside his gate brought him no joy.

 He had gotten up in the morning with mixed feelings.
 A couple had landed up at his doorstep the day before.
 While the reunion with an old lost friend did bring him joy, he did have to admit that sometimes the ordinary people bored him.
-And this couple came from a village in India.
+And this couple came from a village in India, some place called Auroville where there were no real roads and people cycled on mud paths or walked barefoot.
 His friend eschewed the inviting barstools and comfortable recliners and sat on the floor — now who sits on his floor?
 He had patiently explained to them about the joys of football.
 But they yawned at the Milan v Milan game.
 They did not know anything about tennis, even the difference between mudcourts and claycourts.
 He was about to show his new tennis racquet and how the new forehand was actually backhand, but they talked about ping-pong as if it was the best exercise.
-The talk about the importance of the semi-conductor industry and round-the-clock manufacturing of discrete MOSFETs in 4 fabs also did not excite them.
-They asked whether he grew vegetables in his garden.
-He had graciously given up watching the game, but then they watched a new JLo movie that made Hindi movies look good, giving a headache to all.
+The talk about the importance of the semi-conductor industry and round-the-clock manufacturing of discrete MOSFETs in 4 fabs around the world also did not excite them.
+They asked whether he grew vegetables in his garden — did they think he was a farmer?
+He had graciously given up watching the game, and they joined him in his home theater to watch a new JLo movie.
+However, it was one that made Hindi movies look good, giving a headache to all.

 And they did not know anything about cars, nothing.
 They ogled at the Ferrari as if it was an apparition of the Lord Vishnu’s chariot.